Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 Introduction to Next.js and Gatsby

-This section intends to provide an introduction to the article Next.js vs Gatsby, focusing on their respective purposes, key features, as well as a comparison of their performance.
+Which framework is the best choice for your project?
+To help you with the decision, we publish detailed comparisons of different popular frameworks on the caisy blog.
+Today, let's dive into the battle of two React frameworks.
+This first section intends to provide an introduction to Next.js vs Gatsby, focusing on their respective purposes, key features, as well as a comparison of their performance.

 The Purpose and Key Features of Next.js

 Next.js is a powerful JavaScript framework built on React, designed for building modern web applications.
-Its purpose is to simplify server-side rendering of React applications, providing a robust environment for developing high-performance, SEO-friendly applications with features such as:
+It aims to simplify server-side rendering of React applications, providing a robust environment for developing high-performance, SEO-friendly applications with features such as:

 • Server-Side Rendering (SSR): Next.js excels in delivering real-time rendering, which is crucial for applications that require scalability and instant data updates.